Welcome to Low T Center – The Woodlands!

 Sudipta Chaudhuri, M.D.

 Dr. Chaudhuri started his undergraduate career at University of Texas at Austin earning a Bachelor of Science degree in Chemical Engineering.
 He went on to complete a master’s degree in Public Health at University of North Texas Health Science Center in 2001.
 Dr. Chaudhuri began his medical career at Texas College of Osteopathic Medicine and graduated in 2005.
 He went on to complete his Internal Medicine residency in 2008 at Seton Hall University of Graduate Medical Sciences / St. Michael’s Medical Center in New Jersey and subsequently completed his Board Certification.
 Dr. Chaudhuri moved to Texas where he worked as medical consultant and physician for several urgent care centers in the Houston area.
 Prior to Low T Center, Dr. Chaudhuri worked as medical director for an outpatient clinic at PCP for Life primarily working with underserved populations.
-Dr. Chaudhuri is fluent in English and Spanish, is married, and has a daughter.
+Dr. Chaudhuri is fluent in English and Spanish.

 Paul Reilley MS, PA-C